 A chill in the air seems more manageable when you have warm chili in the belly, doesn’t it?
 Many homes have a go-to chili recipe they use time and again that is a personal favorite.
 Chili recipes are like ordering coffee… no one person makes it the same way.
 Deer chili (as my kids call it) is even more familial and can be widely found in states where hunting is popular…like WI and MN.
 Dontcha know ;).

-This venison chili recipe calls on the use of canned tomatoes and sauce to speed up the process and get chili on the table fast, fast, fast.
+This yummy recipe calls on the use of canned tomatoes and sauce to speed up the process and get chili on the table fast, fast, fast.
 Using canned products also makes it easier and less intimidating for the beginning cook.
 Don’t worry, you are NOT sacrificing flavor in any. which. way.
 Promise!

-- add chopped green or red peppers
+- add chopped green or red peppers or chili peppers :).

 - use kidney or pinto beans instead of or in addition to the chili beans